-The guidance aims to make existing levels of need clearer for professionals so they can identify if a child or family might need some help and support.
-Understanding when children and families might need support can ensure they are given the right service, in the right place, at the right time.
+The guidance provides a framework for professionals so they can identify if a child or family might need some help and support.
+Understanding when children and families might need support can ensure they are given the right support, in the right place, at the right time.

-Guidance for all professionals in working together with children and families to provide early help and targeted and specialist support (previously known as Threshold Document) Updated January 2017
+Guidance for all professionals in working together with children and families to provide early help and targeted and specialist support.

 A short video created by Somerset County Council on how to use the Effective Support Guidance featuring Polly Matthews